 Course Information

-The coursework for the program has been designed and sequenced in a way that will allow students to develop increasingly complex and cumulative knowledge over the course of their training.
-Additionally, practicum training will be sequenced in a way that allows students to attain increasingly complex clinical competencies.
-Students will receive individual supervision from faculty and external supervisors and will also be part of vertical supervision teams.
+The coursework for the Rowan University Ph.D. in Clinical Psychology has been designed and sequenced in a way that will allow students to develop increasingly complex and cumulative knowledge over the course of their training.
+Additionally, clinical and research training will be sequenced in a way that allows students to attain increasingly complex clinical and research competencies.
+Students will receive individual and/or group supervision from faculty and/or external supervisors throughout their training.

 Doctoral Program Course Requirements